ashwinkumar12345/apache-kafka-intro/README.md

 <a name="intro"></a>
 > ## Why Apache Kafka
+- You want to process data points as they arrive
+- You could have millions of sources, thousands of destinations, and the demand is for real-time analytics
 - Initially, you have a source system and a target system and they have to exchange data
 <img width="143" alt="1" src="https://user-images.githubusercontent.com/4720428/55256259-df911c80-5219-11e9-80dd-9131a18e8cb9.png"  width="100" height="200">